Work-at-home scheme: Overview

 During the COVID-19 pandemic, work-at-home schemes, as well as victims affected by such schemes, were extremely common.
+Around 12% of German workers did so at least occasionally in 2018, compared to over 30% in the Netherlands, Finland, Iceland, Luxembourg, and Denmark and below 5% in Greece, Italy, Bulgaria, and Romania.
+Evidence shows 26% of German workers did all of their work from home in April 2020, while 35% did some work from home and some onsite.

 Some advertisements offer legitimate forms of work that really do exist, but exaggerate the salary and understate the effort that will have to be put into the job, or exaggerate the amount of work that will be available.
 Many such ads do not even specify the type of work that will be performed.
 Some similar schemes do not advertise work that would be performed at home, but may instead offer occasional, sporadic work away from home for large payments, paired with a lot of free time.
 Some common offers fitting this description are acting as extras, mystery shopping (which in reality requires hard work, is paid close to minimum wage, and most importantly, does not require an up-front fee to join) and working as a nanny.

 Consequences

 The consequences of falling for a work-at-home scheme may be as follows: